imrancio/YelpCamp/readme.md

 # YelpCamp
 Welcome to YelpCamp!
 It is a web application designed to blog about fun campground locations.
 I created it while learning about web development from Colt Steele's [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) on Udemy.
 The backend uses Express.js and MongoDB.
 The frontend consists of EJS templates created using Bootstrap 4.
-A fully deployed version of the application is hosted [here](https://quiet-everglades-85480.herokuapp.com).
+A fully deployed version of the application is hosted on [Heroku](https://quiet-everglades-85480.herokuapp.com).
 Go ahead and check it out!

 ## User roles & Features
 Users can register, login, add campgrounds, comments, etc. Admin users may add/edit/delete any users/campgrounds/comments as they see fit.
 Users may only add/edit/delete their own account/campgrounds/comments.